AndrewDRichter/local-websocket-exchange-notification/README.md

 # Local Websocket project: Exchange Notificator
 This is a project i made for the company i work.
-Basically, the exchange value used in daily financial operations was sent through whatsapp in a private group for the customer service team.
+Basically, the exchange value used in daily financial operations was being sent through whatsapp in a private group for the customer service team.
 It works fine for the size of the company and the operations we deal with.
 But when someone needed to take a look at the current exchange they had to open his whatsapp and take a look on that group.
-Most of the time it doesn't bother in any way, but depending on the situation, like, slow services or in a hurry, it could lead to a misinformation or, using the last exchange value and not the updated one.
+Most of the time it doesn't bother in any way, but depending on the situation, like, slow services or in a hurry, it could lead to a misinformation or, using the last exchange value in the system and not the updated one.
 And so, this idea was born.
-A simple API + a simple websocket service + a simple client, that could be lightweight and could easily be installed on the users machine, running in local network.
+A simple API + a simple websocket service + a simple client app, that should be lightweight and could easily be installed on the users machine, running in local network.

 # Installation
 Clone the repo